Table of Contents

 - Space involvement: ≤ 2 spaces or only portion of involved space (Cancer 1985;55:2698)

-- Conservative approach is suggested on biopsy and definitive diagnosis should be done in surgical excision if the lesion is borderline between atypical ductal hyperplasia versus low grade ductal carcinoma in situ
+- Conservative approach is suggested on biopsy; definitive diagnosis should be upon surgical excision if the lesion is borderline between atypical ductal hyperplasia and low grade ductal carcinoma in situ

-- Atypical ductal hyperplasia should not be diagnosed based on size if nuclear atypia warrants a diagnosis of intermediate or high grade ductal carcinoma in situ:
+- If nuclear atypia warrants a diagnosis of intermediate or high grade ductal carcinoma in situ, atypical ductal hyperplasia should not be diagnosed based on size

 - Intermediate or high grade ductal carcinoma in situ should be diagnosed regardless of size or extent